Hagia Triada Church, Ayvalık: Building

 Hagia Triada covers an area of 400 Square metre.

 The church was a basilica with three naves and a gallery floor above the narthex.
 Stone masonry and timber-frame structure was used together in the building.
 Main outer walls and narthex were constructed with the stone masonry while the roof and gallery floor were constructed with the timber frame.

 The roof is carried by monolithic timber columns which divide the naves and it is covered by ornamented timber ceilings.

 It has a single apse, five columns placed between the central and side aisles and circular-formed stairs leading to the narthex.
-At the past it had a court.
+In the past it had a court.
 In addition, it had a bell tower that has been demolished, most probably during the 1944 earthquake, and there is no sign of the bell as well.

 According to the researchers, the Hagia Triada Church reflects the details of craftsmanship, timber construction system and techniques, material usage and artistic features of its period.

-Because of the 1984 law, the building left unoccupied.
+Because of the 1984 law, the building was left unoccupied.
 Due to this it got damaged and vandalized.
-The damages were done by people and the nature.
-For example, because of an unrepaired damage on the roof that let the rain water inside, the wooden ceilings damaged first and then eventually all the interior.
+The damages were done by people and nature.
+For example, due to an unrepaired damage on the roof that let the rain water inside, the wooden ceilings first faced damage and as a result, the interior became damaged as well.